 - Area at risk: Bali, Indonesia

-Seismic activity within Mount Agung has cost Bali at least $110 million in tourism and productivity while locals were moved to shelters away from the active volcano.
+In 2017, seismic activity within Mount Agung cost Bali at least $110 million in tourism and productivity while locals were moved to shelters away from the active volcano.
 The region endured hundreds of earthquakes in a matter of days, indicating the movement of magma and increasing the likelihood of an eruption.
-Now, with the volcano spewing ash, officials are warning people to brace for an eruption and encouraging those close to the mountain to evacuate immediately.
-As many as 150,000 people may need to leave their homes.
-The United Kingdom, Australia, and the United States are among several countries that have issued travel advisories to the area, The Guardian reports.
+The volcanic activity eventually slowed, but the volanco is still active.

 Next: The widespread effect of glaciers and volcanoes

 7. Bardarbunga volcano